 A remarkable collection of Merovingian sarcophagi is also exhibited here.

 - From October 1st to March 31st: 2pm - 4pm

 - From April 1st to June 20th: 2pm - 6pm

 - From 21 June to 30 September: 10.30am - 12.30pm and 2pm - 6pm.

-Closed on 25 December and 1 January and Mondays except from 21 June to 30 September.
-Prices include the provision of an updated leaflet for each visitor to complete the visit.
+Closed on December 25 and January 1 and every Monday except from June 21 to September 30.
+The prices include the supply of an updated guide for each visitor to carry out the visit.